g-tumwesigye/Mindhaven_Chatbot/README.md

 ## Deployment

-The frontend is locally connected to the backend (FastAPI).
+The frontend is locally connected to the backend (FastAPI) as well as deployed on Render [(https://mindhaven-frontend.onrender.com/)]

 ---